Everyone seems to have an opinion on the best way to market a law firm. Facebook! SEO! PPC! Email Marketing! LOUD NOISES!!!

 1+1 = 3

-These strategies compliment each other.
+These strategies complement each other.
 Think of them as chocolate and peanut butter.
 Or, chocolate and coffee.
 There’s also chocolate and hazelnut.
-(Okay, get a grip Brendan).
+(Okay, get a grip, Brendan).

 Need help?
 We would love to chat.
 Get in touch today.